Oven Fries, with red potatoes

 I rinse and scrub my potatoes before using them.
 I also like to cut out any brown nicks.

 Once I have scrubbed them I slice them into fries.
-I cut them into fairly thin potato sticks.
+Cut them into fairly thin potato sticks.
 They tend to be more crispy that way.

 How to Make a Crispy Fry In The Oven

 There is an additional step, to make the fries more crispy.
-If you cut them up and let them soak in cold water for 30 minutes prior to baking.
-It removes some of the starch.
+If you cut them up and let them soak in cold water with baking soda for 30 minutes prior to baking.

 Add a few ice cubes and a teaspoon of baking soda to the water.
 The baking soda helps to break down the exterior of the fry.
 Making crisp better when baked.